Michal-Bidzinski/DJI_Tello_Drone_project/README.md

 Follow the face of the drone and create a 3D model of the head.
 Thanks to the DJI Tello drone and the program located in this repository, it is very simple.
 The drone uses a camera to send images to the user's computer, where face detection takes place and appropriate control is generated.

+## Face detection

+A cascade classifier was used for face detection.
+The implementation from the OpenCV library was used and downloaded a list of features for face detection.
+During the tests, greater efficiency was achieved in well-lit places.

 ## Cloning the repository
 To clone the repository use the following lines:
 ```